Associates Degree in Writing: Program Information

 Associate's Degree in Creative Writing

-Through creative writing degree programs such as the Associate of Arts in Creative Writing or Associate in Fine Arts in Creative Writing programs, students gain knowledge and skills to begin their writing career.
+Through degree programs such as an Associate of Arts or Associate of Fine Arts in Creative Writing, students develop the knowledge and skills to begin a writing career.
 After graduation, they might choose to write for book publishers, broadcasting companies, magazines or periodicals.
 Students also gain a solid foundation for later expanding into careers in copywriting, editing or publishing.

 Programs train students for professions in the literary field.
 Program courses also improve students' creative writing and language capabilities.
 Creative writing degree programs include courses in general education, core courses and a variety of creative writing mandatory courses.
 Studies may also include workshops, playwriting and screenwriting.
 Other courses may include: